 trees.
 Very few grafting attempts took.
 In addition, many of the chestnut

 trees did not set nuts.
-Most trees had a normals set of burrs, but almost all
+Most trees had a normal set of burrs, but almost all

 the nuts were without kernels.
 Some cultivars such as Basalta #3 produced

-good nuts with the exception of few burr were set.
+good nuts with the exception of few burrs were set.

-The Marivals nuts that did develop kernels were small and had no commercial
+The Maraval nuts that did develop kernels were small and had no commercial

 Aside from the Basalta #3, Marigoule chestnut trees produced full size nuts.